SyedUmaidAhmed/Creating-a-game-/README.md

 Now, you've to wire the circuit using my png file "quick_reaction_circuit.png".
 Also read the descriptions posted there below the photo.
 And then run the code.

+When you click the picture above, click on the blue line named as "Here is the circuit diagram attached".
+By clicking it. you can find all circuit related details.
+Run the code

 Enjoy playing the game :)